 When you apply to borrow money, lenders will search your credit report before offering you a loan.

 Once the application has been entered on your credit report, the information will stay there for between one and two years.
 Again the length of time depends on the credit reference agency and how the loan was managed.

 How Do Late or Missed Payments on a Payday Loan Affect My Credit Score?

 All late or unpaid loan commitments will stay on your credit file for a period of 6 years.
 In this regard, credit reference agencies treat payday loans in the same way as any other type of borrowing.

-There are ways that payday loans can affect credit ratings in a positive way.
+There are ways that payday loans can positively affect credit ratings.
 Taking out a payday loan can help boost your credit score if it is managed carefully and used for certain reasons.

-There are some simple steps you can take to ensure you don’t run into problems with a payday loan and have a negative impact on your credit score:
+There are some simple steps you can take to ensure you don’t run into problems with a payday loan and hurt your credit score:

 - Be sure you can pay back the payday loan in full and on time

 - If you can’t pay your loan back on time, the lender may offer you an extension